The person who follows through relentlessly

 Not every family needs the same level of coordination.
 The role adapts.

-Your Care Continuity Partner handles the administrative workload — calls, portals, records, follow-ups, and family updates.
+Your Care Continuity Partner coordinates, navigates, and advocates — calls, portals, records, follow-ups, transportation, forms, and family updates.
 You direct priorities; they execute.
-The cadence is weekly or as-needed.

-Your Care Continuity Partner runs the daily operating rhythm for a home-based care plan — daily caregiver check-ins, a maintained Care Ledger, appointment attendance, and real-time handoff discipline.
-The cadence is daily.
+The home plan is fragile enough to need daily coordination.
+Your Care Continuity Partner runs the daily operating rhythm — caregiver check-ins, a maintained Care Ledger, appointment attendance, and handoff discipline.
+A different operating model, not just more of the same.

-Designed for households where aging at home depends on rotating caregivers, active transitions, or instructions that change mid-week.
+Designed for households where staying at home depends on rotating caregivers, active transitions, or a plan that drifts without daily attention.

 Clear boundaries, by design